chrplr/PCBS/slides/lecture3.md

 # Usefulness of functions

-1. Using functions avoids duplicating code which is good as it facilitate the modification and correction of a program (the error is at a single place)
+1. Using functions avoids to duplicate code (i.e. by cutting and pasting).

+   -> This facilitates the modification and correction of a program (errors are at a single place!)

 2. Using functions typically serves to make the code more readable (and maybe shorter).